composewell/streamly/benchmark/README.md

 ## Build and run single benchmarks:

+The benchmark executables are `tasty-bench` executables unless you have passed `--use-gauge` cabal flag when building in which case it is a `gauge` executable.

-For quick results you may have to use `--quick` and possibly some other `gauge` options, or better use `bench.sh --quick` as described in the following sections.
+For quick results you may have to use a large value for `--stdev` or use `bench.sh --quick` as described in the following sections.

 ```
-$ cabal run bench:Prelude.Serial -- --quick
+$ cabal run bench:Prelude.Serial -- --stdev 100000
 ```

-`cabal bench` can be used but you cannot pass arguments (like --quick):
+`cabal bench` can be used but you cannot pass arguments (like --stdev):

 ```
 $ cabal bench Prelude.Serial